Learn

 Medication and medical conditions

-Medications which can cause rosacea flare-ups include steroid creams and vasodilator medications, which increase blood flow.
+Medications that can cause rosacea flare-ups include steroid creams and vasodilator medications, which increase blood flow.
 These medications include drugs used to manage migraines, blood pressure, heart conditions and anxiety.

 Skin care products